 What are the childcare ratios in other countries?

-Children’s Minister, Will Quince, visited the Netherlands, Sweden, France and Scotland to see how they regulate childcare, before announcing the consultation.
+Before announcing the consultation on changing the ratios, then Children’s Minister Will Quince visited the Netherlands, Sweden, France and Scotland to see how they regulate childcare.

 The think tank, Institute for Economic Affairs (IEA), also published a report on childcare ratios in 2016 (PDF).
-The IEA found ratios for two-year-olds ranged from four to five children per staff member in Germany, the UK and Finland to eight to 10 children in France, Ireland, Luxembourg, Norway and Portugal.
+It found that ratios for two-year-olds ranged from four to five children per staff member in Germany, the UK and Finland to eight to 10 children in France, Ireland, Luxembourg, Norway and Portugal.
 Denmark, Spain and Sweden have no mandatory ratio.

 Can the ratios be compared?